JaradAng/Predicitive_Maintenance_Project/README.md

 - Clone my repo (including the proj_acquire.py)
 - Libraries used are pandas, matplotlib, seaborn, numpy, sklearn, imblearn, xgboost, and tpot
-- You should be able to run final_maintenance.ipynb
+- You should be able to run final_maintenance_notebook.ipynb

 ---

 ### The plan

 1. Wrangle the data using the proj_acquire.py folder

-2. Additionally inside of the proj_acquire.py folder, I prepped, cleaned the dataset.
+2. Additionally inside of the proj_acquire.py folder, I prepped, cleaned, and split the dataset.
 I also featured engineered columns to help the exploration visualizations.
 3. During the exploration phase in maintenance_explore.ipynb, I visualize multiple features to asses which features to include in the model and to find if the features are statistically significant.
 Inside my explore notebook, I make multiple models and compare the results against each other to determine the final models to include within the final report.
 4. Move and organize all important and useful features to a final notebook to deliver a streamlined product for stakeholders and management.
 5. Deliver a final report notebook with all required .py files